dasassygoat/ComputerSetupDocumentation/Links.md

 * http://www.typescriptlang.org/Tutorial
 * https://github.com/facebook/create-react-app - React Starter
-* http://getbootstrap.com/ - Great Starting Point, especially if you are not a designer.
+* http://getbootstrap.com/ - Was a great Starting Point, especially if you are not a designer but there is a little learning curve with latest version.
 * http://modernizr.com/ - Must Have, resets various browsers and provides a good place to start creating own css rules
 * http://jquery.com/ - Sort of Self Explanitory, great javascript framework